deric/clusteval/clusteval/sphinx_doc/backend.rst

    datasetgenerators
    datapreprocessors
    datarandomizer

+Repository
+""""""""""
 All these components have to be located in the repository of the framework (see :ref:`repository` for more details).
-The repository is a file system hierarchy located at a specified path and contains all components used by and available to the framework. data sets, cluster- ing methods or configurations outside the repository cannot be used by the framework.
+The repository is a file system hierarchy located at a specified path and contains all components used by and available to the framework.
+Data sets, clustering methods or configurations outside the repository cannot be used by the framework.
-After these components have been made available to the backend, they can be combined almost arbitrarily.
+When these components have been made available to the backend, they can be combined almost arbitrarily.
 In the following we will describe the dependencies of each of these components which need to be fulfilled such that a new component of each type can be recognized and used by the framework.